philfuster/100-days-of-web-dev-course/dev/section-32/online-shop/README.md

 - View all Orders placed by All Users
 - Update an Order placed by a User.
+  - Update status - ex when shipped can update to fulfilled.

 ## Data Entities (Models)